Type above and press Enter to search. Press Esc to cancel.

 You can choose the time period you want to review, and from there, you can see a wealth of information, including a breakdown of your audience, their gender, age, and location.
 The content tab lets you see the performance of each individual post.

 Another section of the Meta Business Suite that’s worth delving into is benchmarking.
 Within this section, you can compare the performance of your business and content with similar businesses.
 By doing this analysis, you can understand how you’re performing against your competitors.
+It’s an excellent way to see what is and what isn’t working for your business, while also identifying trends that other restaurants and competitors are already sharing.

 2. Instagram Insights